South East Aylesbury Link Road (SEALR)

 Land acquisition and documentation

-As part of the land acquisition process for the project, we:
+As part of the land acquisition process for Phase 1 of the project, we:

-- made a Side Roads Order (SRO) to stop up existing highway or the creation of new highway on 16 September 2020
+- made a Side Roads Order (SRO) to stop up existing highway, and to create new highway, on 16 September 2020.

 Compulsory Purchase Order (accessible) PDF, 1.14MB

 This document is the CPO itself, including the CPO schedule.
 This should be read alongside the plan.